supermarin/ObjectiveSugar/README.md

 > Write Objective C _like a boss_.<br/>

-A set of functional additions for Foundation you wish you've had at the first place.
+A set of functional additions for Foundation you wish you'd had in the first place.

 [![Build Status](https://travis-ci.org/supermarin/ObjectiveSugar.svg?branch=master)](https://travis-ci.org/supermarin/ObjectiveSugar)